 Current letters from doctors or specialists can help

-Make sure your health professional understand that you can only access your CPP Disability benefits if you are unfit for any form of work and your condition is not likely to improve in the foreseeable future.
+Make sure your health professional understands that you can only access your CPP Disability benefits if you are unfit for any form of work and your condition is not likely to improve in the foreseeable future.
 If your qualifying date is sometime in the past, make sure your doctors are aware of this date.
 You must be able to provide medical evidence indicating you were disabled as of your qualifying date and continuously since that time.

 If the medical information in the file is out of date, or if you have started seeing new health professionals, please be alerted and continue to ask your current health professionals and specialists to provide you with the most up-to-date records and details on your condition.
 It may be necessary to clarify medical information that is already in the file.